mlghty/omnes-videntes/README.md

 # Productivity Graph Tracker

-Built with Python 3.6, it lets you monitor and graph your running desktop apps.

 # Introduction

 Built with Python 3.6, it lets you monitor and graph your running desktop apps.